 Perhaps the most unfortunate to me is the waste of good bread, especially the kind made with love by real hands.
 Interestingly enough though, if I've made it myself, waste is rarely ever an issue, as somehow my connection to that loaf almost guarantees its consumption.
 Just the thought of that wasted labor & time makes it seem just more special.
 Almost sacred.

 Connecting to our food and its source can go far, as we connect what we buy with the real hands & real time that created it.
 This is my favorite way to save an old loaf of bread that's too tough to use for lunchtime, yet too precious to throw away.
 You can use any bread for this recipe, especially this easy Crusty Bread recipe from right here on the blog.
 Bet you won't waste any - it just tastes too darned good.
 An easy, simple way to waste less, and enjoy more.
 Yes.
 So much yes.

-- A few slices of any type of favorite bread in the house, halved or cut into thin (1 inch) wedges (fresh or stale)
+A few slices of any type of favourite bread in the house, halved or cut into thin (1 inch) wedges (fresh or stale)

 This is really a quick & impressive way to be both frugally mindful AND impressive to friends and family.
 These can be prepared anytime at the drop of a hat, and so long as they are consumed warm, the bread will always be tasty and fabulous (really older bread, especially baguette, will turn hard once it cools to room temp).